 While these programs offer didactic courses online, there is still an essential clinical piece of ultrasound technician training that requires hands-on experience.
 Students will not be able to earn the sonography certification necessary to obtain top employment without clinical practice in addition to classroom or online courses.
 Here is a sampling of online certificate, associate, and bachelor’s programs for aspiring diagnostic medical sonographers:

-With its main campus in Topeka, Kansas, Washburn University has been offering online diagnostic medical sonography training for more than a decade.
+With its main campus in Topeka, Kansas, Washburn University has offered online diagnostic medical sonography training for over a decade.
 All didactic courses are offered online, while clinical training can be arranged close to the student’s home for maximum flexibility and convenience.
 Graduating students are eligible for the ARDMS and CCI certification examinations.
 The program offers a general sonography certification program as well as specialized tracks in cardiac and vascular sonography.

-The general program is made up of 40 credits, while the cardiac and vascular tracks comprise 34 credits each.
-Sample some of the courses in the curriculum: introduction to diagnostic medical sonography; sonography principles & instrumentation; abdomen sonography procedures; cardiac sonography procedures; and vascular sonography procedures, among others.
+The general program is 40 credits long, while the cardiac and vascular tracks each comprise 34 credits.
+Some of the courses in the curriculum include introduction to diagnostic medical sonography, sonography principles and instrumentation, abdomen sonography procedures, cardiac sonography procedures, and vascular sonography procedures.

 - Location: Topeka, KS